ttab/elephant-repository/README.md

 The repository depends on PostgreSQL for data storage and a S3 compatible store for archiving and reports.
 It can use AWS EventBridge as an event sink, but that is optional and can be disabled with `--no-eventsink`.

-All operations against the repository is exposed as a [Twirp RPC API](https://twitchtv.github.io/twirp/docs/intro.html) that you can communicate either using [Protobuf](https://protobuf.dev/) messages or standard JSON.
+All operations against the repository are exposed as a [Twirp RPC API](https://twitchtv.github.io/twirp/docs/intro.html) that you can communicate either using [Protobuf](https://protobuf.dev/) messages or standard JSON.
 See [Calling the API](#calling-the-api) for more details on communicating with the defined services.

 ## Versioning